*Voor het Nederlandse artikel, selecteer ‘Nederlands’ in de rechter bovenhoek/ drop-down menu

 |Polyols||These are sweeteners and natural occurring sweeteners in fruit|

-Not really necessary to remember them though, it does not tell you anything about actual products you can or can’t eat.
+It is not really necessary to remember the full name, it does not tell you anything about actual products you can or can’t eat.
 But what is it then that you can’t eat?

 The FODMAP Diet